 Suzor IT is housed within the Orange Innovation Centre alongside other forward-thinking companies looking to revolutionize business in the region.
 It was here he was able to acquire the building's fitness center which had been in operation for the previous 9 years.

 According to Adam, taking over the studio was born of a desire to showcase how integrating technology into a business can bring wholesale change to the overall organization.
 In October 2017 he re-launched the center as MODO, a fitness studio that has a mobile-first approach baked into the very ethos of the company.

-The biggest challenge he faced with a full digital integration of MODO was getting his existing customer base on board with the change.
+The biggest challenge he faced with a full digital integration of MODO into his fitness business was getting his existing customer base on board with the change.
 They were largely unenthusiastic about digital adoption and he faced an uphill challenge in an initial couple of months to acquire and retain customers.
 However, once he implemented Glofox into the structure of his digital operation he quickly began to see results.

 A Mobile First Approach